wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+= 1.9.5.3 =
+*released 07/29/15*

+* Fixed a bug in the integration with WooCommerce registration forms.
+* Made various code improvements.
+* Updated the anti-spam filters.

 = 1.9.5.2 =
 *released 07/25/15*

 * Compatibility fixes for WordPress 4.2.3.
 * Made some proactive fixes to the Gravity Forms integration to prevent JavaScript conflicts.
-* Made a compatibility improvement for certain BuddyPress themes and 3rd party registration pages.
+* Added improved compatibility for certain BuddyPress themes and 3rd party registration pages.
 * Minor compatibility improvement for IIS servers.
 * Made various code improvements.
 * Updated the anti-spam filters.